Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Federated with Style (FedStyle)

 \subsection{Personalizing with stylized content feature}

 For personalized downstream tasks, apart from the learned generalized content feature, we also impart the stylized content feature for the tasks (\ref{eq:personalize}).
-By adding the stylized content feature, the linear classifier can learn more customized variations of the image content feature and hence identify the object more correctly.
-The stylized content feature serves as an additional augmentation that is tailored to local data.
-For the personalization linear evaluation, we optimize the generator along with the linear classifier.
+By providing both generalized content feature and stylized latent feature, the downstream model can leverage both generalization and personalization to better fit local distribution.
+For the personalization linear evaluation, we optimize the generator along with the linear classifier as the generator continues to learn stylized latent feature.